 Quick links to some important campus resources for your academic success:

-- Academic Support and Mentoring (formerly known as the Center for Academic Development) offers a wide range of academic support services, including Supplemental Instruction, which is an internationally-recognized peer-led program that targets historically difficult courses, and Math and Science Tutoring, which provides tutoring services for math, biology and chemistry courses, or check out other tutoring services.
+- Academic Support and Mentoring (formerly known as the Center for Academic Development) offers a wide range of academic support services, including Supplemental Instruction, which is an internationally-recognized peer-led learning program that targets historically difficult courses, and Math and Science Tutoring, which provides tutoring services for math, biology and chemistry courses.

 - Need assistance with a writing assignment?
 Connect with the UMKC Writing Studio.

-- Find out how to prepare for your future career by making an appointment with UMKC Career Services.
+- Find out how to prepare for your future career by activating your Roo Career Network account with UMKC Career Services.